-PARENTS across the UK are drunkenly celebrating the end of six weeks of hellish full-time childcare.
+PARENTS across the UK are drunkenly celebrating the end of a summer of hellish full-time childcare.

 Their shamelessly adult partying began outside school gates at 9.01am after handing their offspring back to professionals.

 Mother of three Carolyn Ryan said: “I waved a two-fingered goodbye to my little darlings, cranked Azealia Banks full blast on the stereo, cracked a bottle of Merlot right there in the car and sucked desperately at the bottle like it was a teat.